opennode/waldur-core/docs/developer/how-to-write-docs.rst

 ---------------------------

-Documentation for sysadmins should contain a description of settings that allows to setup and customize WaldurMasterMind.
+Documentation for sysadmins should contain a description of settings that allows to setup and customize Waldur MasterMind.
 It should be located in `wiki <https://opennode.atlassian.net/wiki/display/WD/MasterMind+configuration>`_.